yih365/PomoReflect/PomodoroReflect/README.md

 * Live activity for countdown, allowing users to pause and play through notifications center, live activity ends when timer is complete
 * Send notif alert for finished! when timer done
 * Option for clock tick noise for focus bg noise
+* Page view feature: Hidden away page that contains focus tools, collapsibly to immerse user in the timer.
+Timer is always in view to be a reminder of the ticking time.
 * Page: Allows user to write in current task and take note of other thoughts during the session, and delete notes when finished
 * Page: Allow users to enter focus level for session and graph of data points
 * Page: Break exercises (box breathing, doodling)